Other Useful Filmmaking Information

 Songs and Sound Effects Resources

 Unfortunately you can’t just go to iTunes and download your favorite song.
-The following resources offer free music and sound effects you can use in your video!.
+The following resources offer free music and sound effects you can use in your video.
 Although some sites offer “free” music, note that you may still have to request licensing for permission to use it in your film.
 You can also create all the music and sounds yourself, or obtain written permission from the copyright holder for copyrighted songs and materials you would like to use in your video.
-For more information about how to obtain permission, visit the section.

 · Offers free ‘film music’, and is intended for independent and non-profit filmmakers, film students, and anyone in need of free music for their independent, non-profit film, video, or short.